flectra-hq/flectra/doc/reference/cmdline.rst

 .. option:: --db_sslmode

-    Control the SSL security of the connection between Odoo and PostgreSQL.
+    Control the SSL security of the connection between Flectra and PostgreSQL.
     Value should bve one of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'
     Default value is 'prefer'